SICTCCS/PW-Manager-Android/README.md

 * Ensure the password input field hides the characters as they are typed.
 * Store this account data securely under the authenticated user's unique ID (UID) in the Firebase Realtime Database.
 * **Bonus:** Add a toggle button (like an eye icon) next to the password input field to allow the user to show/hide the password they are entering.
+* * **Bonus:** Store the paswwords in Firebase encrypted.
+More advanced encryption, the more bonus points.

 ### 4. Displaying Stored Accounts